-Traveling on the RV can be a great bonding experience for any family.
+Traveling in the RV can be a great bonding experience for any family.
 But when your children have been cooped up for a long time in a vehicle, it can put their mood off.
 So what to do when you’re on the road for many hours with kids?

-These three can make the trip more comfortable for the little and keep the parents sane during long hours on the road!
+These three can make the trip more comfortable for the little one and keep the parents sane during long hours on the road!

 Fun for the Road

 Here’s a solution: use the rest area as an energy break.
-Get out, run around a little with your kids, maybe play a little game.
+Get out, run around with your kids, and maybe play a little game.
 While your kids use up their excess energy and boredom, you can give your muscles a much-needed stretching out after all that driving.
 Eat something before getting back on the road.